 Back in town, the Archer Park Railway Museum is another fascinating opportunity to step back in time.
 Again, largely staffed and maintained, magnificently, by volunteers, the museum features lots of interactive activities that families will love.
 Climb on board several heritage rail cars and take a spin in what is believed to be the world’s only operating Purrey Steam Tram.

-Millions of years of natural history are on display at the privately owned and operated Capricorn Caves, located about 30 minutes’ drive northeast of the city.
+Millions of years of natural history are on display at the privately owned Capricorn Caves, located about 30 minutes’ drive north-east of the city.
 This is one of the region’s most popular attractions.
 Take a guided tour through a number of impressive surface caves which are home to tiny ducking and weaving bent-wing bats.
 The soaring Cathedral Cave is a popular spot for weddings and comes complete with chapel-style seating and a rocky pulpit.

 From cheap and cheerful to sophisticated concept dining, Rockhampton’s culinary scene may come as one of the biggest surprises of your visit.